austin-morrow/agmorrow/README.md

 Hello, I am Austin Morrow.
 I am a full stack developer based in Denver, CO.
-I have front-end development skills with HTML5, CSS3, and JavaScript.
-I am currently working on learning and enhancing my skills in back-end development with MySQL and MongoDB.
-I love design!
-It excites me to see all the building blocks creating an application from the ground up.
-Let me know if you would like to connect!
-I can't wait to continue building new projects and meeting new people!
+Coming from a non-profit background, I love building engaging and user-friendly websites.
+I recently earned a certificate in full stack development from the University of Denver Coding Bootcamp.
+I am a resourceful problem-solver and am passionate about develping applications with accessibilty in mind.
+Let's connect!

 <!---
 agmorrow/agmorrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.